NOTE: This page contains affiliate links or/and advertisements. Full disclosure.

 - Measure the olive oil and the beeswax to the jug

-- Turn the heat on and place the jug inside the pan with water.
+- Fill the pan with water to use as a double boiler.
+Turn the heat on and place the jug inside the pan with water.

 - Let the beeswax melt completely (beeswax melts at ~60ºC)